loic-prieto/moosex-dic/README.md

 # Starting the Container

-The container is a singleton for the running process.
-It is shared between all Moose classes.
-This makes it inherently unsafe to use in threads, specially if you're registering new mappings on runtime.

 When starting your application, the container must be launched to start it's scanning.
 All packages under the libpath will be scanned, which means all packages under the libpath will be loaded.
 Take this into account for the memory consumption of the program and the starting time delay.
 You can specify which folders to scan instead of the whole